tintinweb/aggroArgs/README.md

 aggroArgs v1.2
 ===============

-Bruteforce commandline buffer overflows, linux, aggressive arguments
+Tags: brute-force command-line based buffer overflows, aggressive arguments

-ProTip: do not run on your local machine or things might get tricky :)
+*ProTip*: srsly, do NOT run this script in a productive environment (yes, this includes your workstation!) or things might get tricky :)

 Features